A Local’s Guide to the Best Wineries in Newport, RI

 Paul runs the vineyard, while John takes the lead in the winery and business operations.
 They focus on international red and white grape varieties in still and sparkling styles.
 And they produce some other specialty wines like fortified port-like wines and ice wines.

 Also, if you haven’t tried ice wine before, I’d recommend sampling it here.
-It’s one of my favorite dessert wines and it can only be made naturally in cool climates.
+It’s one of my favorite dessert wines.
+And it can only be made naturally in cool climates.

 The grapes are left on the vine until it’s cold enough that the water inside them freezes.
 The frozen grapes are quickly pressed to extract the concentrated juice.
 And this produces a luscious wine with pure varietal flavors.

-The tasting room experience is first come, first serve.
-Keep an eye on their website calendar for special events like wine & cheese tastings, barre classes, and sip n’ shop nights.
+Make sure to stop by the marketplace to pick up your favorite bottles.
+Plus, check out the adorable New England nautical décor.
+And keep an eye on their website calendar for special events like wine & cheese tastings, barre classes, and sip n’ shop nights.

 Unfortunately, you can’t stay at Marble House or the Breakers these days.
 But don’t worry, you can still live it up like a Vanderbilt at one of Newport’s many other luxurious mansions that have been turned into inns and bed & breakfasts.